Wendell Goler Dead: Former Fox News Reporter Dies at 70

 Wendell Goler, the former Fox News White House reporter, has died at the age of 70.
 Goler left the network in December 2014.
-Goler was a native of Jackson, Mississippi, and a graduate of the University of Michigan, class of 1971.
+Goler was a native of Jackson, Mississippi, and attended the University of Michigan between 1967 and 1971.

 Goler joined Fox News the same year the network was founded in 1996.
-Prior to that, Goler had been a reporter for the Associated Press, covering the president’s activities.
+Prior to that, Goler had been a reporter for the Jackson Citizen Patriot, the NBC-owned WRC-AM and the Associated Press, covering the president’s activities.
+Goler joined the AP in 1981.
 Goler had been Fox News’ first chief White House correspondent until he left that role in 2011 to work in an expanded role in the network’s Washington D.C. bureau.

 Goler passed away on March 3.
 Goler’s Fox News colleague Brett Baier paid tribute to him on Twitter saying, “So very sad to hear that my former colleague Wendell Goler- who covered the White House for years – has died.
 Wendell was a consummate pro and a real gentleman.
 My sincere condolences to his family #RIP.”
 Baier and Goler’s colleague, Brit Hume, tweeted that Goler’s cause of death was kidney failure.